nss-evening-web-development/c-sharp-curriculum/book-1-foundations/chapters/extravert-intro.md

 You can always refer back to a previous column if you need help with syntax, but try to look up the documentation for the C# language feature you are trying to use as well.
 Getting used to reading documentation is a big part of being a software developer.
 The only real way to get better at it is by doing a lot of it.

 ## Setup
-Refer to the directions in the [first chapter of column one](./setting-up-console-app.md) for creating this project.
+Refer to the directions in the [Setting up a console app](./setting-up-console-app.md) for creating this project.
 You can name it ExtraVert.

 ## Creating the data
 Plants in our app will be represented as instances of the `Plant` class.
 Follow these steps to do that: